api3dao/oev-docs/docs/dapps/integration/security-considerations.md

 ::: info ℹ️ Info

 The configuration of data feed sources depends on various factors such as uptime, accuracy, response time to incidents and qualitative considerations.
-The signers of the multisig have access to this data and are responsible to verify them.
+The signers of the multisig have access to these data and are responsible to verify them.

 :::